vidjil/vidjil/doc/server.md

 The following configuration files are found in the `vidjil/docker` directory:

+  - `.env-default` and `.env` various variables use and transmit by docker to container: path, password, pool of workers, ...
   - `vidjil-client/conf/conf.js` various variables for the vidjil client
   - `vidjil-client/conf/nginx_gzip.conf` configuration for gzip in nginx
   - `vidjil-client/conf/nginx_gzip_static.conf`  same as the previous but for static resources